xokao/www.nearinfinity.com/README.md

 bundle install
 ```

-Linux
+Unix Systems
 -----------

-If you are running linux, you will need to install the header files for compiling extension modules for ruby 1.9.1
+If you are on a unix based system (mac, ubuntu, etc.), you will need to install
+the header files for compiling extension modules for ruby 1.9.1.

 ```
 [sudo] apt-get install ruby1.9.1-dev